piccoloaiutante/schemaless-postgres/json/model.md

 }
 ```

-If model it as entity relation we would do something like this:
+If  we wanted to model it as entity relation we would do something like this:

 ```sql
 CREATE TABLE company (